Quadratic Hamiltonians in Fermionic Fock Spaces: Introduction

-The $\mathrm{N}$--diagonalization of fermionic quadratic Hamiltonians formally defined by \eqref{DefH0intro} may be achieved with presumably optimal conditions in a similar way to what it is efficiently done in \cite {Solovej-Nam} for the bosonic case.
-Here, we follow another path by using the Brockett-Wegner flow \cite{Brockett1,Wegner1,bach-bru,Opti} like in \cite {bach-bru-memo}, because this method of proof is interesting in its own right, while leading excellent results.
+While aware of the method used in \cite{Solovej-Nam} for the bosonic case, we do no try to use it to handle the $\mathrm{N}$--diagonalization of fermionic quadratic Hamiltonians formally defined by (\ref{DefH0intro}).
+Here, we follow another path by using the Brockett-Wegner flow \cite {Brockett1,Wegner1,bach-bru,Opti} like in \cite{bach-bru-memo}, because \cite {Solovej-Nam} does not necessarily give explicit expressions for the $ \mathrm{N}$-diagonal form of the Hamiltonian and, in any case, the Brockett-Wegner method of proof is interesting in its own right, while leading excellent results like explicit expressions in special cases.
 Indeed, such differential equations on spaces of operators are very little developed in Mathematics, being in general very challenging.
-For instance, although the Brockett-Wegner flow has been often used in theoretical physics \cite{Kehrein}, there are only two rigorous results on the well-posedness of the Brockett-Wegner flow and only one study of its asymptotics for unbounded operators \cite {bach-bru-memo,bach-bru}.
-By using fermionic quadratic operators we give another example of its well-posedness and asymptotics, by Theorem \ref {theorem Ht=00003Dunitary orbite}, Proposition \ref{lemma H t infinity copy(1)} and Corollary \ref{lemma uv-Bogoliubov transformation copy(2)}.
-In fact, the Brockett-Wegner flow \cite{Brockett1,Wegner1,bach-bru,Opti} is used as a \emph{guideline} in order to connect the diagonalization of quadratic Hamiltonians to a new, elegant flow on operators acting on the one-particle Hilbert space.
+For instance, although the Brockett-Wegner flow has been often used in theoretical physics \cite{Kehrein}, there are only two rigorous results on the well-posedness of the Brockett-Wegner flow and only one study of its asymptotics for unbounded operators \cite{bach-bru-memo,bach-bru}.
+By using fermionic quadratic operators we give another example of its well-posedness and asymptotics, by Theorem \ref{theorem Ht=00003Dunitary orbite}, Proposition \ref{lemma H t infinity copy(1)} and Corollary \ref{lemma uv-Bogoliubov transformation copy(2)}.
+In fact, the Brockett-Wegner flow \cite {Brockett1,Wegner1,bach-bru,Opti} is used as a \emph{guideline} in order to connect the diagonalization of quadratic Hamiltonians to a new, elegant flow on operators acting on the one-particle Hilbert space.
 In \cite{EllipticFlow} we demonstrate that this non-linear flow presents remarkable ellipticity properties that turn out to be crucial for the study of the infinite-time limit of its solution, which is proven under relatively weak hypotheses on the initial data.
-It is the elliptic counterpart of an hyperbolic flow used to ($\mathrm{N}$--) diagonalize bosonic quadratic Hamiltonians in \cite{bach-bru-memo}.
+It is the elliptic counterpart of an hyperbolic flow used to ($\mathrm{N}$--) diagonalize bosonic quadratic Hamiltonians in \cite {bach-bru-memo}.
 Essential results of \cite{EllipticFlow} for the diagonalization of quadratic Hamiltonians are shortly explained in Section \ref{Eliptic flow}, while the present paper gives a salient application of this elliptic flow to quantum field theory and quantum statistical mechanics.